Measuring Employee Engagement? Here's How to Enhance Employee Sentiment Scores

 - Greg Moran, COO, Aware

 Take a moment to consider that, though long, this list is not exhaustive.
-We know what you’re thinking: if relying on an annual survey doesn’t cut it anymore, how will my organization get the inside scoop on employees’ thoughts, ideas, feelings and opinions?
+We know what you’re thinking: If relying on annual survey scores doesn’t cut it anymore, how will my organization get the inside scoop on employees’ thoughts, ideas, feelings and opinions?

-Communication and collaboration platforms like Slack, Yammer, Workplace from Facebook and Microsoft Teams offer a wealth of information and insights from your employees.
-They also give human resource teams inside access to better understand employee conversations, in real-time.
+Communication and collaboration platforms like Slack, Yammer, Workplace from Meta and Microsoft Teams offer a wealth of information and insights from your employees.
+They also give human resource teams inside access to better understand employee sentiment in real time.

-For example, let’s say your company is seeking a new VP of Marketing.
-Multiple current employees, whom are very loyal and hardworking, apply for the position, in addition to new candidates.
-Ultimately, you hire an outside candidate whom you feel is most qualified for the position.
+Let’s say your company is seeking a new VP of Marketing.
+Several current employees apply for the position in addition to new candidates.
+Ultimately, you hire an outside candidate who you feel is most qualified for the position.
 However, your employees are upset as they feel let down, overlooked and overall unappreciated.
-If you don’t conduct the annual employee survey soon after this event, you may never know how unhappy your employees are or of their intentions to relocate in the upcoming months.
+Unless your annual employee survey happens soon after this event, you may never know how unhappy your employees are or if they intend to relocate in the upcoming months.

-With collaboration platforms, you are able to analyze these conversations in real time and explore common themes to best understand your team, how to meet their needs and how to best target your messages on their frequently discussed topics.
-By using an insights solution that leverages qualitative insights based on natural language processing (NLP) models in tandem with standard quantitative insights, you can understand how employees feel and discuss important topics, at a community-wide or group levels.
+With collaboration platforms, you can analyze aggregate conversations in real time and explore common themes to best understand your team, how to meet their needs, and how to target messages toward frequently discussed topics.
+By using an insights solution that leverages qualitative insights based on natural language processing (NLP) models in tandem with standard quantitative insights, you can accurately measure employee sentiment and address areas of concern before they turn into big problems.

 There are two elements to consider when discussing employee engagement: the organization and the team.
-The way employees communicate within these two groups varies greatly from a data perspective.
+The way employees communicate between these two groups can vary greatly.

 Begin by looking at the ways your managers motivate employees.
 If they’re building strong relationships and developing cohesive teams, give them a pat on the back.
 Strong leadership creates solid teams.
 Likewise, if your employees feel comfortable and confident around management, they’re more likely to form healthy and meaningful connections with their colleagues.
 All of these pieces fit into the employee engagement puzzle because, if everyone gets along and works well together, employees feel more fulfilled in their roles and bring better attitudes to work.

 Effective teamwork is a cornerstone of employee engagement.
 Thus, team engagement plays an important role in your company’s culture.
-Do your employees understand your organization’s trajectories and how they contribute to its success?
+Do your employees understand your organization’s trajectories and how working together contributes to its success?
 When employees feel valued, they produce their best work.
-The same goes for teamwork.

 When working from home, however, it can be difficult for teams to understand how their work fits into the bigger picture.
 Help them feel seen and understood with recognition, feedback, clear communication and by simply saying, “thank you.”
 When clear expectations are defined, the entire enterprise benefits.
 Likewise, when teams experience engagement, they’re more likely to generate new ideas, gain new perspectives, play into their strengths and boost productivity.

 A culture of engagement never goes out of style—do everything you can to preserve it.
 Even from home, encourage employees to maintain their relationships and connections via collaboration platforms.
-Leverage these platforms to motivate, empower, and challenge employees: provide your staff with a safe platform to continue these conversations, host meetings and feel like part of the team, to maintain the momentum of your organization’s culture.
+Leverage these platforms to motivate, empower, and challenge employees.
+Provide your staff with a safe platform to continue these conversations, host meetings and feel like part of the team, and maintain the momentum of your organization’s culture.

 Measure employee engagement and interaction with a qualitative insights solution like Aware’s Spotlight.

-Aware integrates seamlessly with Microsoft Teams, Slack, Workplace from Facebook and Yammer to give you real-time insights on employee engagement and organizational health from your employees’ everyday communications.
+Aware integrates seamlessly with Microsoft Teams, Slack, Workplace from Meta and Yammer to give you real-time insights on employee engagement and organizational health from your employees’ everyday communications.

 Schedule a 30-minute demo today.